3 injured in shooting outside East Nashville apartment

 The second man shot at Cayce Homes was found with a gunshot wound to the leg on 39th Avenue North in West Nashville.
 He was also taken to VUMC for treatment, according to investigators.

-A woman was also found shot in a Nissan Stadium parking lot.
-Police said they believe the woman was driving in the Cayce Homes area when the shooting happened and was hit by errant gunfire.
+A 30-year-old woman was also found shot in a Nissan Stadium parking lot.
+Police said they believe the woman was driving in the Cayce Homes area when the shooting happened and was hit in the shoulder by errant gunfire.
 She then drove herself to a parking lot outside Nissan Stadium and called for help.